sam0x17/tempdir/README.md

 # tempdir

-A simple crystal language library providing on-the-fly temporary directories that are automatically deleted via an `at_exit` hook.
+A simple crystal language shard providing on-the-fly temporary directories that are automatically deleted via an `at_exit` hook.

 ## Installation